 “A post-it note won’t change laws.
 A post-it note does not vindicate the 17 lives that were brutally murdered on that day.
 A post-it note is not standing up for the lives of us students who fear for our lives every day…Protest brought about change.
 Showing support in large numbers brought about change.
 It’s time to come out of our shells and act.
 We can’t live our lives in fear anymore—it is no way to live…It’s time to act.
 Act now,” said Hossain in the note.

 Senior Nick Drivas shared his thoughts on the district’s policy in a video on his YouTube channel.
 He said that letter-writing and post-its were insufficient alternatives.

 “We had to [mail] it from home and send it through our mail or email,” said Drivas in an interview with the Hicksville News.
 “I was seeing on people’s Snapchats from other schools that they were having their student walkout.
 I was so confused because I wrote a letter while other people are able to walk out and have their freedom of speech.”

 Vila said that while she understood a walkout could impose a safety hazard, she wished the district would have come up with a better alternative.

-“Administrators could have organized chaperoned teachers to walk out with the students who wanted to participate,” said Villa.
+“Administrators could have organized chaperoned teachers to walk out with the students who wanted to participate,” said Vila.
 “Neighboring schools had memorials set up and had all faculty and staff involved.
-This could have been handled much better there was many other alternatives.”
+This could have been handled much better.
+There [were] many other alternatives.”

 What do you think of the district’s response to the walkout?
 Let me know at email@example.com.